-Table 4 shows, again, that 52 percent of the historical variation in state-local debt ratio growth comes from variation in nominal income growth, 33 percent comes from variation in the pace of asset accumulation, and only 17 percent comes from variation in the fiscal balance.
-For state governments alone, the fiscal balance plays a larger role; this is not surprising, since state governments have more capacity than most local governments to run temporary budget imbalances and to accommodate them through borrowing.
+Table 4 shows, again, that 52 percent of the historical variation in statelocal debt ratio growth comes from variation in nominal income growth, 33 percent comes from variation in the pace of asset accumulation, and only 17 percent comes from variation in the fiscal balance.
+For state governments alone, the fiscal balance plays a larger role; this is not surprising, because state governments have more capacity than most local governments to run temporary budget imbalances and to accommodate them through borrowing.
 Although as we will see in a moment, even state governments make very little use of debt for this purpose.
-Finally, we again see that neither pension contributions nor interest payments contribute significantly to the variation in debt ratio growth.